Shopping

 Shopping Online: Your Rights

 Online shopping has become a fact of life.
 In 2003 it represented six per cent of total sales, and that figure continues to leap every year.
-But what rights do you have when shopping online, and ...
+But what rights...

-Using Small Claims Court
+Using the Small Claims Court

 Most people have heard of small claims court, but relatively few have used it.
 Yet it's something anyone can use as a way of solving problems.
-It's often used as a last resort, when you've exhausted ...
+It's often use...

 What Guarantees Mean

 Many products come with a free guarantee or warranty from the manufacturer.
-What they promise can vary - a guarantee will often extend to the replacement or repair of the product if something goes ...
+What they promise can vary - a guarantee will often extend to the replacement or...

 What Labels Mean

 Virtually everything you buy is labelled, from food to clothes to appliances.
-The labels can cover many things, from country of origin to safety warnings, ingredients, or even energy ...
+The labels can cover many things, from country of origin to safety warnings, in...

-What to Expect From the Food You Buy
+What To Expect From The Food You Buy

 With salmonella, BSE, bird flu and all manner of problems, we've come to realise that the food we buy might not always be safe.
-Regulations exist to protect us, but there are also plenty of ...
+Regulations exist to protect...

 What You Need to Know About Hire Purchase

 Hire purchase is probably the most common way of paying for high ticket items like cars, furniture and computers.
-But like any credit deal, it can have its pitfalls and you need to think carefully ...
+But like any credit deal, it can have its p...

 Your Recourse Over Counterfeit Goods

 We live in a time when designer goods are more popular than ever, be it clothing, luggage, shoes or any number of things, making a prime market for fakes.
-Even DVDs and CDs are counterfeited.
-Where ...
+Ev...

 Your Rights in Internet Auctions

 Buying goods on Internet auction sites like eBay isn't the same as popping into a shop in the High Street, and doesn't confer the same rights.
-Many auction sales are classed as private sales, so ...
+Many auction s...

 Your Rights When Buying Goods Abroad

 So many of us take trips abroad these days and while we're there we spend money on items to bring home, often consumer goods rather than just souvenirs.
-Abroad has become a shopping ...
+Abro...